DKosiak/DevOps_online_Zaporizhzhya_2021Q1/m7/readme.md

 # Task 7

 ## Task 7.1
-I've created file script for
+I've created file script for:
 - displaying the IP addresses and symbolic names of all hosts in the current subnet
 - displaying a list of open system TCP ports